Get Help With VandySafe

 How do I take a training assignment in VandySafe?

-On the Home tab, look in the Assignments section.
-Make sure that "Active" assignments are listed in the drop down menu.
-Then click on an assignment to open the lesson or course, then click on the first linked item listed in the lesson.
+On the Home screen, look in the Assignments section.
+Make sure that "Active" assignments are listed by clicking on the Active button.
+Click on an assignment to open the first item you need to complete within a lesson.

 I've watched the presentation but it still says "In Progress" instead of "Complete" for this task.
 Why won't it change to "Complete?"